Hips Don't Lie: Music video

 The music video was directed by British director Sophie Muller and filmed in Los Angeles.
 The video begins with Shakira against a black background dancing while Wyclef and a couple of other men are watching her.
 When Wyclef raps his first rap verse, it shows him following Shakira with pink curtains everywhere.
 It also shows them on the street along with different people.
 When the second verse begins, she is seen sitting in a chair while singing.
 It then cuts to an arena-like environment, where Shakira is dancing with other people.
 It ends with Shakira against the black background.
 The majority of the costumes and outfits featured in the video belong to the Carnaval de Barranquilla, some of which include the white dress Shakira dances in, and the colorful flags.

 "Hips Don't Lie" proved successful on LAUNCHcast's top-hundred most-watched videos of the week, where it spent four months at number one.
 Yahoo! had fans submit videos of themselves dancing to the song, which were edited into a "fans only" version, which has also proved to be one of the most popular videos on LAUNCH.
 The video for "Hips Don't Lie" ran in the number-one spot on iTunes (along with the single) for several weeks.
-As of 27 July 2022, it has received over 1.1 billion views on YouTube.
+As of 12 June 2026, it has received over 1.825 billion views on YouTube.
 The video won the MTV Video Music Award for Best Choreography on 31 August 2006, and the MTV Latin Award for Song of the Year on 19 October 2006.
 The video also placed at number two on VH1's "Top 40 Videos of 2006".
 The HD music video version has been launched in Shakira's Youtube Channel in October 3, 2009.

 Live performances

-Shakira and Wyclef Jean performed "Hips Don't Lie" at the short ceremony preceding the final World Cup game in Berlin in 2006, to worldwide TV audiences of over 700 million people.
+Shakira and Wyclef Jean performed "Hips Don't Lie" at the closing ceremony preceding the 2006 FIFA World Cup final in Berlin, to worldwide TV audiences of over 700 million people.
 On 31 August 2006, it was performed by the duo on the 2006 MTV Video Music Awards.
 Shakira was given dancing lessons for the performance of the song by Indian choreographer Farah Khan.
 They also performed the song on the 49th Grammy Awards in 2007.

 On 2 February 2020, Shakira performed the song, along with a medley of her other hits, during the Super Bowl LIV halftime show which she headlined with Jennifer Lopez.
 On 12 September 2023, Shakira performed a medley of her hits which includes "Hips Don't Lie" at 2023 MTV Video Music Awards, which she is the recipient of Michael Jackson Video Vanguard Award.

+On 31 December 2025, Shakira performed the song for the 2026 New Year's Eve celebration in New York City, along with "This Time for Africa".
+Shakira has also added the song to her 2025-26 'Las Mujeres Ya No Lloran World Tour'.